thevikas/freelancer-billing/README.md

 Already a setup of git for storing `timelog.txt` helps in web migration cause it always has latest copy of the timelog.

+The code does not use any database.
+Invoices are kept in as JSON files.
+They are sync with AWS S3 (Bill::syncS3).
+PDF is generated and also synced to S3. `client-projects.json` is kept in timelog repo and symlinked to `config/client-projects.json`

 The timelog itself is a private repo. :)

 ## Getting Started